 If the door cam does not pull the door against the face of the appliance, the door cam will need to be tightened (see the illustration below for details).
-If the door handle does not turn all the way (it should point up and to the left when turned fully counter-clockwise), it is too tight and will need to be loosened.
+If the door handle does not turn down all the way, it is too tight and will need to be loosened (see the illustration below for details).
 Before adjusting, remove the door by opening the door and lifting it off the hinges.